patman007/patrickmason/03_final/q4_JS_Coding/question.md

 ### scoped.
 Variable with var can be redeclared and updated in the the scope, while const variable cannot
 ### be redeclared or updated.
 Let variable cannot be re-declared, but can be updated.

+All the above answers are good.
+However, you are making a distinction of let vs. var saying let cannot be redeclared.
+Really?
+Block scoped really means it can only be accessed within the block.
+Even var cannot be redeclared within a scope.

+Score: 2.5/3.0